 Chenango Valley State Park is an ice age wonder.
 Its two kettle lakes, Lily and Chenango, were created when the last glacier retreated and left behind huge chunks of buried ice which melted to form the lakes and bog.
 Birdwatchers may glimpse woodpeckers, nut hatches, warblers and thrushes along woodland trails and herons, ducks and kingfishers lakeside.
 Fishermen will find trout, bass, perch and bullhead in Chenango Lake.
-Campers can choose from among 185 campsites and 24 cabins and golfers will appreciate the 18-hole Chenango Valley State Park Golf Course.
+Campers can choose from among 184 campsites and 24 cabins and golfers will appreciate the 18-hole Chenango Valley State Park Golf Course (pro shop can be reached by calling: 607-648-9700).
 Sledding and cross-country ski trails attract visitors in winter.

 Current Water Quality - Beach Results.